 Degus will be stressed by sudden exposure to people they don't know, or by rough handling.
 You should allow them to climb onto the palm of your hand and then gently pick them up in your cupped hands.
 Hands swooping down on them from above will stress them, as it's natural for them to run away from predators approaching from above in the wild.

-- Constant supervision when they're with another animal or person that may deliberately or accidentally harm or frighten them.
+Always keep a close eye on them when they're with another animal or person that may deliberately or accidentally harm or frighten them.